nivekmai/Joystick-Control/README.md

 An add-in for Fusion 360 that allows you to use joysticks (and other gamepad controls) to control the active viewport.

+# Install

+1. Download and unzip the repo.
+2. In Fusion, open the Scripts and Add-Ins panel (in the Utilities tab) (or, faster, hit Shift+S)
+3. Switch to Add-Ins tab
+4. Press the green + button
+5. Select the repo folder

 # Usage

 Set up with controls that make sense to me (using an XBox360 controller):